Unemployment Insurance Handbook for Employers (UCB-201-P)

 Wisconsin's law provides for penalties and/or criminal prosecution for fraudulent unemployment insurance claims.

-In addition, the claimant will also be assessed a penalty (15% of the erroneously paid benefits) which he/she is required to pay out of pocket.
+In addition, the claimant will also be assessed a penalty of 40% of the overpayment amount resulting from the fraud or concealment, which he/she is required to pay out of pocket.

 An employer determined to have aided and abetted a claimant in committing an act of concealment or misrepresentation is assessed an administrative penalty.

-The penalty assessed is also called a forfeiture.
+The penalty assessed is called a forfeiture.
 The penalty equals the amount of the claimant overpayment.

 Examples of aiding and abetting are the banking of hours and/or the falsification of required reports which allows a claimant to fraudulently receive unemployment benefits.